balanced-dev/yuzu-docs/docs/delivery/umbracoAutomation/introduction.md

 - Viewmodel mapping : an overview of all the generated viewmodels and their inter relationships mapped to document type definitions.
 - Schema creation : creating document types and data types from the generated viewmodel definitions.
 - Content creation : using definition page states and images from the definition pattern library to create content in Umbraco.
-- Bespoke mapping : configuring mappings to route data into grouped or global document types to prevent deplication and reduce complexity of CMS schema.
+- Bespoke mapping : configuring mappings to route data into grouped or global document types to prevent duplication and reduce complexity of CMS schema.

 This package is licenced on a subscription per developer basis as part of the Yuzu Developer package.